hallofdreams/hallofdreams.github.io/_posts/2024-07-04-Train-To-Hell-one-shot-rpg.md

 ### The Gambler

 Grit: 1
-Soul : 2
+Soul: 2
 Brains: 3

 You've got to know when to hold 'em / Know when to fold 'em / Know when to walk away / And know when to run / You never count your money/ When you're sittin' at the table / There'll be time enough for countin' / When the dealin's done (The Gambler, Kenny Rogers)